eltorocorp/heatmap/README.md

 3. lower and upper longitude bounds of image
 4. - ? lat-long pairs

+once data.txt exists with the proper format, just run:
+`~/heatmap/latlong2points

 ##Issues:
 1. There is a geometry error with the way the points are found.
 The current method fails to consider the shape of the Earth and the image becomes more distorted as the lat-long range increases.
 There is commented code in latlong2point.cpp which attempts to fix this issue, but was not working at the deadline for this project.

-Below is the README.md for the original repo. for reference
+(Below is the README.md for the original repo. for reference)
 =======

 heatmap